Fuel price hike: Buses, taxis in Bengal may go off roads if fares not revised | Business

 ''We sent several letters to the prime minister and chief minister, but neither the Centre nor the state government responded.
 From high insurance premium to EMIs, the bus owners have to shell out every penny from their pockets while not making any profit from their daily trips,'' he said.

-Every bus incurs an expense of Rs 4500-5000 per day, while fuel cost goes up to Rs 11,000 for long-distance trips to places like Digha and Siliguri.
+A bus incurs an average expense of Rs 4,500-5,000 per day, while fuel cost goes up to Rs 11,000 for long-distance trips to places like Digha and Siliguri.

 ''As the last revision was effected in 2018, employees of many buses have upped fares at different stages unofficially, but the extra earnings are usually pocketed by them.
 We demand that a regulatory committee be formed to examine all aspects and fix fares accordingly.
 If the minimum fare of Rs 7 is not revised immediately, all buses will stop hitting the roads,'' Banerjee stated.